ec-europa/europa-component-library/docs/conventions/component.md

 ## Tests

 We rely on automated tests to ensure non regression and accessibility compliance of components.
-Full explanation concerning test files can be find in [dedicated documentation](../testing/visual)
+Full explanation concerning test files can be found in the [dedicated documentation](../testing/visual.md)

 **All system components have to provide test.**
 Generic components should not contain test (as they are not intended to be used as is).